 - Create many different types of accreditation reports such as AACSB, ABET, NCATE and more!

-AI was first contracted in 2007, but didn’t start picking up steam until 2008.
-As a non-mandated reporting option, its current user base represents roughly two thirds of full time faculty across the University system, including 19 colleges, 14 schools, and other related units and 14 non-University Park campuses.
-AI is currently supported through the University Libraries Digital Scholarship and Repository Development department.
+Activity Insight was first contracted in 2007, but didn’t start picking up steam until 2008 and again in 2013.
+As a non-mandated reporting option, its current user base represents roughly two thirds of full time faculty across the University system, including 19 colleges, 14-non-Univeristy Park campuses, and other related units across the University.
+Activity Insight is currently supported through the University Libraries Digital Scholarship and Repository Development department.

 - Ruben Zungia – AI University Administrator and IT Support